-There have been no financing arrangements whereby our Directors and their relatives have financed the purchase by any other person of securities of our Company other than in the normal course of the business of the relevant financing entity during a period of six months immediately preceding the date of this Red Herring Prospectus.
+There have been no financing arrangements whereby our Directors and their relatives have financed the purchase by any other person of securities of our Company other than in the normal course of the business of the relevant financing entity during a period of six months immediately preceding the date of the Draft Red Herring Prospectus, the Red Herring Prospectus and the Prospectus.

-Weighted average price at which the Equity Shares were acquired by our Promoters in the one year preceding the date of this Red Herring Prospectus
+Weighted average price at which the Equity Shares were acquired by our Promoters in the one year preceding the date of this Prospectus

-Name of the Promoter Number of Equity Shares acquired in the one year Weighted average price

-preceding the date of this Red Herring Prospectus per Equity Share (₹)
+Name of the Promoter Number of Equity Shares acquired in the one year preceding the date of this Prospectus Weighted average price per Equity Share (₹)

 Kalpathi S. Aghoram 10,200,002 11.76

 Kalpathi S. Ganesh 10,199,999 11.76

-Kalpathi S. Suresh 10,199,999 11.76
+Kalpathi S. Suresh 10.199,999 11.76